gabrielagustin/CSV-Pandas/README.md

 # CSV-Pandas

 Different graphs obtained using dataset stored in .CSV files are presented.
 The files are read using Pandas and are graphed through the Seaborn library and Pandas grouping operations.
+A set of shape files is also processed to obtain hydro-environmental variables.

 Correlation matrix plot:
 <p align="center">